dl1bz/NepControl50W/readme.md

 The issue isn't a really issue (PA switched immediately back to OFF/bypass if using mode SSB) - is a decision of the manufacturers device firmware design to protect the LPF against wrong band selection.
 For me this firmware design in it's form is not acceptable, because it continually breaks the normal use of this PA in mode SSB and in my case if running FT8 too.

-Solution: I take the control over the main control signals like BIAS on/off and RX/TX relais with my own ESP32 controller and changed PA switch logic, which fix this "issue" completly.
+My solution to bring back the PA to a usable condition: I take the control over the main control signals like BIAS on/off and RX/TX relais with my own ESP32 controller and changed PA switch logic, which fix this "issue" completly.
 The "issue" is gone after my mod.

 *But be careful:* FIRST set a pure carrier tune signal with low power, that the PA can detect the band reliable (this works in this case) - that ALWAYS has to be the FIRST STEP if changing the band too !
 AFTER this you can transmit in SSB or other modes.